Purdue Varsity Glee Club: History

 The Purdue Varsity Glee Club was founded in 1893 with 11 members, under the direction of Lafayette organist Cyrus Dadswell.
 At the time, Purdue University was an agricultural and engineering school without a strong musical tradition.
 In 1910, under the direction of Edward J. Wotawa, the Glee Club composed the fight song “Hail Purdue”, originally titled "Purdue War Song".
 During the 1920s and 1930s, directors Paul Smith and Albert Stewart led and expanded the organization.

 Al Stewart was refused funding by the university president, thus early funding came from Indianapolis pharmaceutical magnate, Josiah K. Lilly Sr. Lacking regular rehearsal space, the organization was considered a campus orphan.
 Lillian Stewart, wife of then comptroller R.B.
 Stewart, offered her living room as rehearsal space.
 However, as the Glee Club gathered more admirers, University President Edward C. Elliot yielded and formalized Al Stewart's position, hired a staff, and provided rehearsal space.

 The first official space for the Glee Club was in the “Music Penthouse,” the top floor of University Hall, but eventually dedicated rehearsal, office and equipment space was provided over 5 floors in the southwest corner of the newly built Purdue Hall of Music.
 After decades in the Hall of Music, Ralph and Bettye Bailey Hall was built at the corner of Grant Street and Northwestern Avenue specifically for Purdue Musical Organizations, whose ensembles moved there in 2014.
 The building was built primarily with private donations.

 Traditions

 Tradition is considered a major aspect of the Purdue Varsity Glee Club.
 Members are required keep their hair short and their faces clean-shaven.
 The standard attire for most performances is a traditional white tie full dress tuxedo.
-Alternatively, black suits and ties are occasionally worn, usually only featured at certain occasions.
+Alternatively, blue sports coats and gold ties are occasionally worn, usually only featured at certain occasions.
 During casual events, the group wears matching "travel attire" consisting of jeans, white sneakers, a Purdue Varsity Glee Club polo, and a track jacket.
+As of 2024 the Glee Club polo was changed to a Purdue Musical Organizations T-shirt for consistency across ensembles.
 Members must also maintain credible academic grades and have "excellence in character."
 Additional traditions are listed as follows: